 Promoting international agricultural research by placing experts

-Title: PIAF - Human Resources Development Fund with International Agricultural Research Partners
+Title: PIAF – Fund for Human Capacity Cooperation with Partners of International Agricultural Research

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)